Written on 2023-03-29 by Adam Drake - 6 min read

 However, with anything in life there are also some disadvantages.
 These include:

 AWS EKS (Elastic Kubernetes Service) is a fully managed, scalable, and secure Kubernetes service by AWS.
 It allows developers to deploy, manage, and scale containerized applications easily using Kubernetes without the need for manual installation, updates and cluster management.
-If you are not sure what Kubernetes is you can find out more on
+If you are not sure what Kubernetes is you can find out more on their site.

 EKS runs Kubernetes control plane instances across multiple Availability Zones to ensure high availability and fault tolerance, while automatically patching and upgrading them to the latest version.
 It is an alternative to ECS.